 Thanks to this experience, we've identified design patterns for using Dask most effectively.
 This post is the first in a series aimed at sharing these design patterns; the rest of the series will include:

-- Dask for ML Workflows: Feature Engineering
+- Using Dask in Machine Learning: Feature Engineering

 Throughout the series, we will also include anti-patterns to avoid, and when you shouldn't use Dask.
 Let's start with an overview of how Dask works, and how we use it.